uriyacovy/ESPHome_nuki_lock/README.md

 # ESPHome Nuki Lock Component (ESP32) [![Build Component](https://github.com/uriyacovy/ESPHome_nuki_lock/actions/workflows/build.yaml/badge.svg)](https://github.com/uriyacovy/ESPHome_nuki_lock/actions/workflows/build.yaml)

-This module builds an ESPHome lock platform for Nuki Smartlocks (nuki_lock) that creates [24 entities](#entities) in Home Assistant.
+This module brings seamless integration of Nuki Smartlocks into ESPHome, creating a rich Home Assistant lock platform with [24 entities](#entities).

-The lock entity is updated whenever the look changes state (via Nuki App, HA, or manually) using the Nuki BLE advertisement mechanism.
+The lock entity updates whenever the lock's state changes - whether through the Nuki app, Home Assistant, or manually.
+This is achieved via the efficient Nuki BLE advertisement mechanism, ensuring your lock status is always up-to-date.

 ![some dashboard entites](./docs/nuki_dashboard.png)

-## How to use
+## How to Use
-Add the following to the ESPHome yaml file:
+To integrate your Nuki Smartlock, add the following code snippet to your ESPHome YAML file:

 ```yaml
 external_components: